decoderkurt/KindleTool/README.md

                                       Format of metastring must be: key=value
 		-a, --archive               Keep the intermediate archive.
 		-u, --unsigned              Build an unsigned package.
+		-C, --legacy                Emulate the behaviour of yifanlu's KindleTool regarding directories.
+By default, we behave like tar: every path passed on the commandline is stored as-is in the archive.
+This switch changes that, and store paths relative to the path passed on the commandline, like if we had chdir'ed into it.

 * KindleTool info &lt;**serialno**&gt;